Gadji-M/PoolSeq_OMIcsTouch/README.md

 Once you have the database to which you will classify your reads, you can:
 - invoke `Kraken2_classification.sh` and run

-`bash kraken_script.sh -i /path/to/fastq_directory -d /path/to/kraken_database -o /path/to/output_directory -u /path/to/unclassified_directory -c /path/to/classified_directory -t 50`
+`./Kraken2_classification.sh -i /path/to/fastq_directory -d /path/to/kraken_database -o /path/to/output_directory -u /path/to/unclassified_directory -c /path/to/classified_directory -t 50`

 Where
 - -i represents the input directory containing paired fastq files;